carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 Now, let's call twarc2 from inside of our notebook

-> ## Twarc Commands in JupyterLab
+> ## BASH Commands in JupyterLab
 >
 > We can run Twarc from the terminal window in JupyterLab, or we can send
-> commands from out Jupyter Notebook.
+> BASH commands from our Jupyter Notebook.
 >
 > Because we will be using a mix of Python code and BASH commands, it's important
 > to keep in mind which is which.